title-development/improver/provisioning/README.md

 ```

 , where -it flags mean to start the container interactively (with the ability to type into it) and with a TTY (so you can see the input and output).

+## Build multi-arch Docker image with AWS Graviton

+Since [Bitbucket doesn't support](https://jira.atlassian.com/browse/BCLOUD-15317) building docker images for other OS/ARCH yet, we need to build our application image locally.
+Follow these steps to create [improver](../provisioning/docker/improver) docker image based on [adoptopenjdk/openjdk14:jre-14.0.2_12](https://hub.docker.com/r/adoptopenjdk/openjdk14) for `linux/arm64` OS/ARCH:
+1. make sure to enable Docker’s [experimental features](https://github.com/docker/docker-ce/blob/master/components/cli/experimental/README.md) to get access to Buildx;
+1. create a new builder – an environment in which our container will build itself:
+``
+docker buildx create --name mybuilder
+docker buildx use mybuilder
+``
+1. authenticate to our ECR:
+``
+aws ecr get-login-password --region us-east-1 --profile improver | docker login --username AWS --password-stdin 815041732288.dkr.ecr.us-east-1.amazonaws.com
+``
+1. build and use the `--push` flag to push the image:
+``
+ docker buildx build --progress plain --platform linux/amd64,linux/arm64 -t 815041732288.dkr.ecr.us-east-1.amazonaws.com/prod/improver:latest --push .
+``, where `prod` it the environment name (location direction of docker image in ECR)
+1.  check the image with the `imagetools` subcommand which confirms that 2 architecture versions are included in the image:
+``
+docker buildx imagetools inspect 815041732288.dkr.ecr.us-east-1.amazonaws.com/prod/improver:latest
+``